mmmmmmpc/mcp-configs/README.md

 # mcphost-configurations

 A community-driven collection of configuration files for the `mcphost` utility in SUSE Linux Enterprise Server 16 (SLES 16).
 This project aims to provide ready-to-use configs for connecting SLESi 16 to various Large Language Models (LLMs).
+These are example configurations for educational purposes.
+Do not use in production.

 ---